Text-Machine/data-processing-code/README.md

 # Dataset Download & Metadata Guide

 This repository aggregates multiple historical and literary corpora from different sources.
-Below is a concise guide describing how each dataset is obtained and what metadata (if any) accompanies it.
+Below is a concise guide describing how each dataset is obtained and information about the respective versions.

----

 ## 1. TCP Collections (EEBO, ECCO, Evans)